CAMMA-public/cholect45/README.md

 The CholecT45 dataset contains 45 videos of cholecystectomy procedures collected in Strasbourg, France.
 It is a subset of Cholec80 [1] dataset.
 CholecT45 is an extension of CholecT40 [2] with additional videos and standardized annotations.
 The images are extracted at 1 fps from the videos and annotated with triplet information about surgical actions in the format of <instrument, verb, target>.
+In total, there are 90489 frames and 127385 triplet instances in the dataset.
 To ensure anonymity, frames corresponding to out-of-body views are entirely blacked (RGB 0 0 0) out.